Issue

 .collect(Collectors.toCollection(ArrayList::new))

-Alternatively, instead of making a mutable copy of the list in addContract
+Alternatively, instead of making a mutable copy of the list in addContract, you can do this in an init block instead:

 data class CachedUserData(var contracts: MutableList<String>) {